Navigating your finances with your spouse or partner

 If it were easy to talk about money, everyone would do it.
 But in reality, conversations about finances are tough for a lot people.
 Money is an intimate topic that can make people feel vulnerable.
 This is true even for (or especially for) people in long-term romantic relationships.

-Money: The Hot-Button Topic
+Money: The hot-button topic

 Money conversations can often make or break a long-term relationship.
-Early on, as couples start to become serious, they’re often hesitant to share about their finances.
+Early on, as couples start to become serious, they’re often hesitant to share info about their finances.
 Can you relate?
 How about making a game out of it?
 Imagine you each have $1,000,000 to do whatever you wanted with it, what would that be?
 Write down five answers without showing the other person.
-Then when it’s time for the grand reveal, you can learn to appreciate your differences, look for commonalities and assess your real-world finances to see what’s possible.
+Then, when it’s time for the grand reveal, you can learn to appreciate your differences, look for commonalities, and assess your real-world finances to see what’s possible.

 Once a couple decides to take the plunge and get married, hopefully they have discussed their finances apart from and inclusive of each other.
-That’s the best case scenario, not always a viable one.
+That’s the best-case scenario, but it’s not always a viable one.
 Ideally before saying their wedding vows, couples can make a vow to one another to always be an open book when it comes to money and finances.
 A vow to not judge or criticize one another, but to be considerate of each other’s point of view and be willing to come to a mutual agreement.
 Also, consider seeking the advice of professionals who can help “quarterback” your financial decisions for you.

-Investing in Each Other
+Investing in each other

 Most Americans are conditioned to immediately start saving big into their 401(k)s, and they neglect their responsibility to establish liquidity.
 So the need for cash may come from unnecessary debt or loans.
 It’s important for couples to invest in their future by asking themselves the following questions:

 If we need cash, how risky is it to borrow against our 401(k)?

 How much of our monthly income should be going toward rent or mortgage?